gsoules/MkDocs/digital-archive/docs/administrator/import-csv.md

 ### Excel issues

 CSV data often originates in Excel.
-Verify that the resulting CSV file does not suffer from these issues.
+Verify that the resulting CSV file does not suffer from these issues:

 -   Make sure that no cells contain `#######` due to a formatting problem in Excel.
 If you see this in the CSV data, go back to Excel and change the format of all columns to General.
--	If the CSV contains a column containing dates, verify that the date format looks correct.
+-	If the CSV file contains a column containing dates, verify that the date format looks correct.
 Excel is notorious for changing dates to a different format, and for displaying dates differently than they actually exist in the CSV file.
 -   If Excel insists on converting dates improperly when you save the Excel as a CSV file, your only